/ Programming Ib: Assignment

 the development process you undertook, ideas for

 - Clear, well-communicated program design.

-complex.
-Commenting is appropriate and gives sufficient information but
+overly complex.
+Commenting is appropriate and gives sufficient

 - Results are clear and presented in an interesting way.
 Testing